microsoft/qsharp/katas/content/grovers_search/index.md

 Indeed, a randomly selected classical value has a probability of being a problem solution $p = \frac{M}{N} > \frac{1}{2}$!
 If we repeat the random selection of the variable $k$ times, the probability of success grows to $1-(1-p)^k$, thus by increasing $k$ we can get this probabilty as close to $1$ as we need.
 For example, For $p=0.5$ and $k=10$ the probality of success is about $99.9\%$.

+#### Unknown number of solutions

+In practical applications you don't usually know how many solutions your problem has before you start solving it.
+In this case, you can pick the number of iterations as a random number between 1 and $\frac{\pi}{4} \sqrt{N}$, and if the search did not yield the result on the first run, re-run it with a different number of iterations.
+Since Grover's algorithm is probabilistic, you don't nee to get the exact number of iterations to get a correct answer!

 @[section]({